When To Fertilize Bermuda Grass – Get Your Perfect Lawn

 When Should You Not Fertilize Your Field?

-In terms of season, you should avoid feeding your turf in early spring because this is the time the grass focuses on developing the root.
+Fertilizing the field at the wrong time could harm the development of your lawn.
+In terms of seasons, you should avoid feeding your turf in early spring because this is the time when the grass focuses on developing its roots.
 If you fertilize too soon, this energy will be diverted into premature leaf development.
+Compared with Crabgrass, Bermuda grass is more tolerant of cold weather and can be fertilized earlier in the spring.

-You should eliminate feeding your turf in heavy rainfall, leading to compost release into water systems.
+Besides, it is not recommended to fertilize in direct, hot sunlight since it can burn the pasture.
+You should avoid fertilizing your turf during heavy rainfall to prevent compost release into water systems.
 It could create water pollution and harm the surrounding habitat.

 How Long Can Fertilizer Sit On The Lawn Before Watering?